ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

   end
  subgraph s7["Mediator - Precipitation"]
         n3["Scaled Precipitation (CMEPS)"]
-        n8["Precipitation (from JRA55do) is scaled such that the global sum of runoff, precipitation and evaporation is zero at each timestep."] end
+        n8["Precipitation (from JRA55do) is scaled such that the global sum of runoff, precipitation and evaporation is zero at each timestep.
+All Runoff enters the ocean."] end

     n3 --> n2 & n4